PseudoDevs/IamGhost/FATAL15.md

-Last updated: 2024-04-02 18:03:38
+Last updated: 2024-04-02 18:04:12
-Random Quote: The superior man understands what is right; the inferior man understands what will sell. - Confucius
+Random Quote: I believe in one thing only, the power of human will. - Joseph Stalin